eukeo/pokemon-tcg/README.md

-This MERN stack web application implemented with authentication, not only contains the latest updates on the Pokéverse, but it also has a little bit of nostalgia that will make any Pokémon fan remember what it was like to be a kid.
+This 'Mobile Friendly' web application not only contains the latest updates on the Pokéverse, but it also has a little bit of nostalgia that will make any Pokémon fan remember what it was like to be a kid.
 From the Pokédex, to Memory Lane, there is something small for everyone to enjoy!

 Technologies Used:
 1) Pokédex API
 2) CSS
-3) MongoDB
 4) Express
 5) React
 6) Node.js